-What Can a Handyman Do in Volusia in Volusia County, Florida?
+What Can a Handyman Do Without a License in Volusia in Volusia County, Florida?

 In Volusia County, Florida, a “handyman” can do minor, non-structural repair/maintenance work without holding a Florida construction contractor license, but Florida’s key limitation is the state’s contractor-exemption cap of $500 total (labor + materials) per job for work that would otherwise require licensure.
 Anything involving structural work, roofing, regulated trades (electrical/plumbing/HVAC), or pulling permits typically requires a properly licensed contractor (state-certified or local-registered, depending on the trade and scope).